rishi-koushal/Ribonucleic-Acid-Vision-Classifier/READ_ME.md

 pip install -r requirements.txt
 ```

+If you'd like to jump directly, please look into to Part_1 notebook and then Part_2 notebook.
+Brief description is given in the notebooks as well.

-### Installing
+### Workflow

 As soon as you install the requirements.txt, please make sure you've installed [ViennaRNA](https://github.com/ViennaRNA/ViennaRNA) locally.
-The steps can be breifly classified into 5 steps:
+You can check your local installation by running the code ``` import RNA```.
+The process can be breifly classified into 5 steps:

 ##### 1. Reading the fasta file

-Most of the RNA sequences will in .fa (fasta format).
+Most of the RNA sequences will be in .fa (fasta format).
 This file consists of list of RNA sequences and their IDs, description etc. Our job in this step is make use of Bio python's powerful feature to extract the sequences and their ID's for homo sapiens alone.
 The below code snippet will let us understand the procedure

 ```